smazurov/brunch-marcos/README.md

 ## Install

 - Install [node.js](http://nodejs.org)
-- Install Brunch: `sudo npm install -g brunch`
+- Install Brunch & bower: `sudo npm install -g brunch bower`
-- Run `brunch new <project name> -s github://smazurov/brunch-marcos` to download the skeleton into your project folder.
+- Run `brunch new gh:smazurov/brunch-marcos <project name>` to download the skeleton into your project folder.
 - `$ cd <project name>`
-- Run `npm install` to install any node dependencies listed in `package.json`.

 ## Compiling

 - To build your project run `brunch build`.
 - To continually watch your project folder changes and auto-compile, use `brunch watch`.
 - If you want to start a simple server, run `brunch watch --server`
-- If you want to build a minified version (for production release), run `brunch build --minify`
+- If you want to build a minified version (for production release), run `brunch build --production`

 See more info on the [official brunch docs](http://brunch.readthedocs.org/en/latest/)